skaparate/nmv-posts-grid/README.md

 To add these values, go to Your dashboard -> Posts -> Select the post You want to show.
 Under the __Custom Fields__ section, click on Add New Value and enter the name and value You want.

 If You cannot see the __Custom Fields__ section, then click on __Display Options__  (top left corner) and check the related option.

-## Install

-1. Download the plugin to Your computer.
-2. Upload and unzip the plugin into Your WordPress plugins directory.
-3. Go to the Dashboard -> Plugins and activate it.
-4. Use it.

 ## Credits